Dhruvaraju/graphql-springboot/README.md

-# graphql-springboot
+# graphql-spring-boot
-Creating and consuming graphql using springboot
+Creating and consuming graphql using spring-boot.